Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Magnetar Propeller Accretion Model

 In addition, the interaction between a magnetar and its surrounding accretion disk has an effect on its spin evolution.
 The energy reservoir of a newly born magnetar is the total rotational energy, which could be estimated as

-Typically, the rotation energy boundary is $E_{\rm rot} \simeq 3\times 10^{52}$ ergs for an NS of gravitation mass 1.4$M_{\odot}$ rotating near the break-up period of $P \simeq 1$ ms, but reservoirs up to $E_{\rm rot} \simeq 10^{53}$ ergs are possible for more massive NSs ($M_{\rm g} \gtrsim 2M_{\odot}$) with a stiff EoS \citep{Metzger2015}.
-In spin-down process, we consider that the rotational energy of newborn magnetar is mainly lost to a polar Poynting flux-dominated wind at a rate
+Typically, the rotation energy boundary is $E_{\rm rot} \simeq 3\times 10^{52}$ erg for an NS of gravitation mass 1.4$M_{\odot}$ rotating near the breakup period of $P \simeq 1$ ms, but reservoirs up to $E_{\rm rot} \simeq 10^{53}$ erg are possible for more massive NSs ($M_{g} \gtrsim 2M_{\odot}$) with a stiff EoS \citep{Metzger2015}.
+In the spin-down process, we consider that the rotational energy of the newborn magnetar is mainly lost to a polar Poynting-flux-dominated wind at a rate